Scalable Multi-Agent Reinforcement Learning for Residential Load Scheduling under Data Governance: Introduction

-\IEEEPARstart{A}{s} ultimate consumers in the electricity transmission chain, residential loads account for nearly 40\% of total electricity consumption in the developed countries (e.g., about 37.8\% in the U.S. in 2019 \cite{percent}).
+As ultimate consumers in the electricity transmission chain, residential loads account for nearly 40\% of total electricity consumption in the developed countries (\emph{e.g.}, about 38.4\% in the U.S. in 2022 \cite{percent}).
 The large flexibility of residential loads provides a great potential for energy regulation and scheduling, promoting the vigorous development of smart homes \cite{SHEM20}.
 By integrating multiple smart homes, the residential microgrid can aggregate the capacity of load scheduling and reduce the total energy costs.
-So far, the load scheduling of the residential microgrid has gained increasing attention \cite{V2G14,Majid15,MCTS21}.
+So far, the load scheduling of the residential microgrid has gained increasing attention \cite{TIE_Wei2015,TIE_Wei17,MCTS21}.

 In recent years, the breakthroughs in multi-agent reinforcement learning (MARL) have led to new solutions to the load scheduling problem \cite{Nature}.
-First, the residential microgrid with multiple households is naturally modeled as a multi-agent environment where each household is an agent.
-Second, without any prior knowledge of the residential microgrid, the model-free reinforcement learning (RL) can learn practical polices by interacting with the environment and perform real-time execution based on the learned policies \cite{DRLSurvey}.
+First, the residential microgrid with multiple households is naturally modeled as a multi-agent environment where each household is regarded as an agent.
+Second, without any prior knowledge of the residential microgrid, model-free reinforcement learning (RL) techniques can learn practical policies by interacting with the environment and then perform real-time execution based on the learned policies \cite{DRLSurvey}.
+Third, the emerging cloud-edge computing structure provides an ideal physical implementation for MARL \cite{MARL_cloud_edge}.

-Although the massive effort has been dedicated to developing the cooperative load scheduling schemes using MARL \cite{Zhang19,Lee20,LiangYu,XuXu,Chung21}, few of these studies focus on the privacy issues.
-During the training of MARL, the access to the information of households may breach the user privacy.
-For example, the behaviors of the occupants can be captured from the arrival and departure time of the household electric vehicle (EV) \cite{EVprivacy}.
-Another case is that occupants' temperature preference can be inferred from the thermal comfort constraints \cite{TSGQin}.
-Therefore, it is essential to develop a privacy-preserving MARL framework to address the cooperative load scheduling problem.
+Parallel to the design of MARL algorithms, another aspect to be considered is data governance, which is a collection of processes, policies, standards, and metrics that ensure the effective and efficient use of load scheduling data.
+Although the massive effort has been dedicated to developing the cooperative load scheduling schemes using MARL~\cite{Zhang19,Lee20,LiangYu,XuXu,Chung21,App_MAAC}, the privacy issues are tended to be ignored in these studies.
+Accessing household information during MARL training may breach user privacy.
+For example, residents' behaviors can be deduced from the arrival and departure times of household electric vehicles (EVs), and temperature preferences can be inferred from the thermal comfort constraints \cite{TSGQin}.
+Since user data may contain sensitive information, strict data regulations have been established to ensure data governance~\cite{gdpr}.
+Therefore, it is essential to develop a practical MARL framework to address the cooperative load scheduling problem in the cloud-edge environments while complying with data governance.